-BUSINESS 186 - .50 Unit

-International Marketing and the Internet
+BUSINESS 186 - .50 Unit International Marketing and the Internet (Same as Marketing 186)

 An examination of the International trade opportunities on the Internet, held in a seminar format in a computer lab, on locating and using public and private resources relating to export import, marketing, trade leads, transportation, regulation and finance, industry and country libraries, and job opportunities.
 Optional credit/no credit or grade.
 Transfer Credit: CSU.